R4ZXRN3T/Firstpass-password-manager/README.md

 TITLE Firstpass
 java -jar "Firstpass_standalone.jar"
 ```
-Make sure that you also add the .bat or .cmd file extension to the file.
+Make sure that you also add the .bat or .cmd file extension to the file and save it in the directory the jar is placed in.

 # Notes: